Inference on Individual Treatment Effects in Nonseparable Triangular Models

-The asymptotic normality result in this paper is non-trivial, as the asymptotic distribution of the FVX estimator is different from that of the infeasible estimator based on true unobserved ITEs.
-FVX use nonparametrically estimated counterfactual mappings to generate pseudo (i.e., estimated) ITEs in the first step of their procedure.
+The asymptotic normality result in this paper is non-trivial as the asymptotic distribution of the FVX estimator is different from that of the infeasible estimator based on true unobserved ITEs.
+FVX uses nonparametrically estimated counterfactual mappings to generate pseudo (i.e., estimated) ITEs in the first step of their procedure.
 In the second step, they apply kernel density estimation to the pseudo ITEs to construct an estimator for the PDF of the ITE.
-While the estimated counterfactual mappings converge at the $n^{-1/2}$ parametric rate, we show that the contribution of the first-step estimation errors to the asymptotic variance of the density estimator is non-negligible and can substantially dominate that of the second stage.
-This is due to discontinuities in the influence function of the first-step estimator.
+While the estimated counterfactual mappings converge at the root $n$ rate, we show that the first-step estimation errors' contribution to the density estimator's asymptotic variance is non-negligible and can substantially dominate that of the second stage.
+This phenomenon is due to discontinuities in the linearization of the first-step estimator.